KaShiekzmi/PawFinds-v2.0-JWT-OTP-Admin-Dashboard/README.md

    - SECRET=your_jwt_secret_key (Any random string of any length)
    - EMAIL_USER=your_email@example.com
    - EMAIL_APP_PASS=your_email_app_password
+5. Create a .env file in the client directory with the following variable
+   - For localhost deployed backend (REACT_APP_API_URL=http://localhost:4000)
+   - Or, if using backend deployment (replace with your actual Render backend URL): (REACT_APP_API_URL=https://your-backend-service)
-5. Run the server: `nodemon server` runs the server using nodemon, a tool that enhances the development experience by automatically restarting the server on file changes.
+7. Run the server: `nodemon server` runs the server using nodemon, a tool that enhances the development experience by automatically restarting the server on file changes.
-6. `npm start` to start front end.
+8. `npm start` to start front end.

 ## Guide for Setting Up an EMAIL_APP_PASS (for emails)
 To enable your app to send emails through your Gmail account, you’ll need to generate an App Password.
 Follow the steps below: